Robert Lachowicz

-Robert Lachowicz (/ˈlækəvɪtʃ/ LACK-ə-vitch; born 8 February 1990) is an English professional ice hockey left winger who is currently playing for Elite Ice Hockey League side Guildford Flames.
+Robert Lachowicz (/ˈlækəvɪtʃ/ LACK-ə-vitch; born 8 February 1990) is an English professional ice hockey left winger who is currently playing for Elite Ice Hockey League side Glasgow Clan.

+Playing career

-Lachowicz has spent over ten years playing with the Nottingham Panthers, winning nine trophies.
+Lachowicz spent over ten years playing with the Nottingham Panthers, winning nine trophies.
 He also had a brief stint with Manchester Phoenix in 2009, playing in the English Premier Ice Hockey League, before returning to play in Nottingham.
 He is also a member of the Great Britain national ice hockey team.

 In October 2020, following the suspension of the 2020–21 Elite League season due to ongoing coronavirus restrictions, Lachowicz moved to Germany to sign for Füchse Duisburg.

 In February 2021, Lachowicz signed for Telford Tigers ahead of their NIHL Spring Cup series.

 After playing for the Nottingham Panthers in the 2021 Elite Series, Lachowicz ended his 14-year association with the club by signing for fellow EIHL side Guildford Flames ahead of the 2021–22 season.

+After two seasons with Guildford, Lachowicz signed for fellow Elite League club Glasgow Clan in June 2023.

+Following his contract in Glasgow expiring, Lachowicz signed a contract with Perth Thunder in the AIHL.